muhammadtrad/Spam-Classifer-WebApp/README.md

 2. Application Model:
 - sign up is required to access the prediction functionality and feature
 - in order to perform a prediction, upfront payment is required by credit card
+- for testing: enter 4242 4242 4242 4242 as card number.
+Enter any future exp date.
+Enter any 3-digit CVC.
 3. Application Configuration:
 - App is based on flask authorization engine.
 - Payments are linked to stripe test functionality